juliankrispel/jkrsp/content/blog/accessibility-for-rich-text-editors/index.md

 Overriding default keyboard behaviour to implement features such as hotkeys or indenting text via tab is a common pattern seen in web-based rich-text editors and IDEs.

 However, screen-reader users rely entirely on the keyboard to navigate your app, their browser and operating system.
-It is extremely frustrating if default keyboard functionality is prevented by an application and hard to overcome.
-If you are implementing such features, check they don't collide with hotkeys that are already in use for the browser or operating system.
+It is frustrating and hard to overcome if default keyboard functionality is prevented by an application.
+If you are implementing such features, check they don't collide with hotkeys that are already in use for the browsers or operating systems.

 ### 3. All interactive elements must be reachable via tab and/or arrow keys

 Most rich text editing applications make use of menus and toolbars, dynamically positioned or fixed in place.

 To ensure that elements are reachable via keyboard they need to be focusable.
-All interactive DOM elements are focusable by default (such as `button`, `input`, `select` or `textarea`).
+DOM elements such as `button`, `input`, `select` or `textarea` are focusable by default.
 If you're using an element that isn't considered interactive (such as a `div`) you are required to add a `tabindex` and a `role` attribute so that the screen reader knows how to interact with the element.

-Consider how much work it is for a keyboard-only user to navigate to these UI elements.
-This will depend on the position of this element in the DOM and how many other interactive elements are in between.
+Consider how much work it is for a keyboard-only user (the mouse is mostly useless for a user with sight-issues) to navigate to these UI elements.
+This will depend on the position of the element in the DOM and how many other interactive elements are in between.

-If you're building an editor with a floating toolbar (such as medium - which is completely inaccessible via tab keys btw) pay close attention to how a keyboard-only user can navigate to the buttons in this floating toolbar and how they can tab away from the toolbar and back to the editor once they interacted with it.
+If you're building an editor with a floating toolbar (such as medium - which is completely inaccessible via tab keys btw) pay close attention to how a keyboard-only user can navigate to and from these buttons and toolbar components.

-For complex usecases like the above you should consider programmatically moving focus, [more info on this here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#managing_focus_inside_groups)
+For complex usecases (if you have submenus or button groups) you should consider programmatically moving focus, [more info on this here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/Keyboard-navigable_JavaScript_widgets#managing_focus_inside_groups)

 ### 4. Use alt text for your images and make them configurable